Women report ‘negative experience’ using mesh removal scheme

 “It was then 13 months from the date he referred me to the CMSS until I had my first appointment, which was in September 2021.
 At the end of that appointment, a follow-up appointment was arranged for July 2022.”

-Around half of the woman in the study mentioned long waits either from referral or between appointments, with one woman saying she had “waited nearly two years between appointments”.
+Around half of the women in the study mentioned long waits either from referral or between appointments, with one woman saying she had “waited nearly two years between appointments”.

-The report concluded that: “The overall conclusion from the open text responses to the survey is of a service that does not yet have a clear identity, clear referral pathways, nor a full range of treatment and support options for the women referred to it.
+The report said: “The overall conclusion from the open text responses to the survey is of a service that does not yet have a clear identity, clear referral pathways, nor a full range of treatment and support options for the women referred to it.

 “It is clear however that many of the responses come from women who have suffered life-changing symptoms for many years and whose trust in the many medical professionals they have encountered is all but completely depleted.